 The Foundation is led by a Board appointed by the Government (two members) and by the Board itself (seven members).
-The Board has set up an investment delegation to manage the Foundation’s assets and a research delegation to prepare research issues.
+The Board has set up a research committee to assess applications and advise the Foundation on research issues and an investment committee to manage the Foundation’s assets.

 According to the Statues the entire capital cannot be depleted, only the direct return can be used for the Foundation’s purposes.